Derivative Interactions during Inflation: A Systematic Approach: Wavefunctional of the universe

 A brief comment about these loops is in order.
 Due to the calculation of these results in real as apposed to momentum space the loop in the diagram does not introduce an additional integral, this is exactly the way that loops function in flat space amplitude calculations but may be unfamiliar to readers who have only performed calculations in momentum space.
 It is non-trivial and exciting that the divergent terms in the effective Hamiltonian density necessary to cancel divergent terms in the propagator arise automatically.
 The same cancellation is seen but less known in the standard QFT \cite{Gerstein:1971fm,Weinberg:1995mt}.

-This cancellation appears identically in momentum space, for the curious reader we perform this calculation in App.~\ref{divergentmomentum:sec} for this same theory by expanding each of the terms in the path integral over the field in terms of derivatives of the generating function as an explicit demonstration of the procedure defined in App.~\ref{app:PathIntegral} in order to illuminate the process and directly connect it to the Feynmann diagram calculation.
+This cancellation appears identically in momentum space, and also extends to arbitrarily complex theories as long as we restrict ourselves to single loops, we show this in App.~\ref{divergentmomentum:sec} along side a complete expansion of all the terms in the path integral for the theory discussed here as an explicit demonstration of the procedure defined in App.~\ref{app:PathIntegral} in order to illuminate the process and directly connect it to the Feynmann diagram calculation.